 Nobody's Loyal in Aisle Five Anymore

-My sense is that this financial squeeze that many of us are feeling is felt most acutely at the grocery store.
-This is a thought piece on the shifts in shopping behavior, the explosive rise of mediocre store-brand food, and what different food brands can do to meet today’s shopper.
+One place where it is felt most acutely is at the grocery store.
+So… this is a thought piece on just that.
+I look at shifts in shopping behavior, the explosive rise of store-brand food, and what different brands can do to meet today’s shopper.

 Whether you're the CMO of Red Bull or launching your own artisanal organic hemp-derived cheese puffs brand, what's happening there right now is worth paying attention to, and has an implication for your brand.